TheMaster1127/HTH/README.md

 Label1:
 MsgBox, we are in Label1

 ; We MUST put a Return with a capital letter R at the beginning of the word 'Return' otherwise it will not work.
-This is ONLY for the and of any label.
+This is ONLY for the and of any label or hotkey.
 This is not the same case in real AutoHotkey, but here we need to do that.
 Return
 ```
 - InputBox can only pass 2 or 3 parameters here is an example: